CodeAnt-AI/codeant-coverage-action/README.md

 Ensure the `coverage_file` path is correct and the file exists before running this action.

 ### Authentication failed
-Verify that your `CODEANT_ACCESS_TOKEN` is valid and has the necessary permissions.
+Verify that your `GITHUB_ACCESS_TOKEN` is valid and has the necessary permissions.

 ### Script execution failed
 Check that the CodeAnt AI API is accessible from your runner environment.